boost-ext/di/doc/tutorial.md

 Let's try again.
 Yay!
 It's compiling.

 But what about `render.device` value?
 So far, it was value initialized by default(=0).
-What, if you we want to initialize it with a user defined value instead?
+What if you want to initialize it with a user defined value instead?
 We've already seen how to bind interface to implementation.
 The same approach might be used in order to bind a type to a value.